The Refuge Ranch: Zoom hangouts

 After field trips were cancelled in 2020 due to COVID-19 travel restrictions, the Ranch began a series of Zoom hangouts with various celebrities, including Ariana Berlin Valorie Kondos Field, Ebola survivor Preston Gorman, Olympian Simidele Adeagbo, computational biologist Laura Boykin and the members of the Dixie Chicks.

 Sexual abuse on the ranch

 According to 2022 press reports, between seven and nine girls aged 11–17 were subjected to physical abuse, sexual abuse and exploitation, and medical neglect, by various past employees of the ranch, many of whom were relatives, or related by marriage or cohabitation.
 This included the coerced taking of nude photographs of some of the girls and sale of the pictures, with the proceeds used to buy drugs and alcohol, some of which were then supposedly then provided to the girls.
-The abuse was reported to DFPS in January 2022, and the relevant agency received eight phone calls about the Ranch, but the courts and those who monitor children in foster care were not notified about the abuse until March 10, as allegedly it was originally thought that one "bad apple" had been responsible.
+It's now proven that when the operation's residential care director found out about the sexual abuse, it was reported immediately to DFPS, Bastrop PD and the Texas Rangers investigated it.
+DFPS briefly investigated the reports, the staff member involved was terminated and the Texas Rangers cleared The Refuge and its leadership of any wrongdoing doing.
+Those in charge followed the policies that DFPS put in place and did everything they were supposed to.
+They communicated the incident to the residents involved parties and DFPS stated that they could not share with the other residents parties due to HIPAA.